Draudastic26/noci-icon/README.md

     newConfig.ContourColor = Color.green;
     newConfig.CellColor = Color.gray;

-    // Crate a noci instance with random seed (or pass some seed). noci = new Noci(config);
+    // Create a noci instance with random seed (or pass some seed). noci = new Noci(config);

     // Assign generated texture to e.g. a SpriteRenderer component